SolaraHealthAU/fhir/packages/fhir-r4-server/README.md

 A TypeScript-first FHIR R4 server middleware for Node.js Express applications.
 This package provides a builder-based approach to create FHIR-compliant REST APIs with minimal boilerplate, allowing you to focus on mapping your data to FHIR resources.

+Built as a modern alternative to traditional FHIR server frameworks, this package emphasizes developer experience, type safety, and deployment flexibility for today's TypeScript developers.

+## Why This Package?

+While existing FHIR server implementations like [bluehalo/node-fhir-server-core](https://github.com/bluehalo/node-fhir-server-core) provide comprehensive solutions, they often come with complex configurations and opinionated architectures.
+Our approach focuses on:

+- **TypeScript-First**: Built from the ground up with TypeScript, providing excellent IntelliSense and compile-time safety
+- **Express Integration**: Works seamlessly alongside your existing Express routes and middleware
+- **Builder Pattern**: Intuitive, fluent API that makes FHIR resource definition straightforward
+- **Modern Deployment**: Designed for serverless environments (AWS Lambda, Vercel) and containerized deployments
+- **Unopinionated Data Layer**: You control how data is stored and retrieved using your preferred strategies
+- **Minimal Dependencies**: Lightweight core with only essential dependencies

 ## Features

 - 🚀 **Express Middleware**: Easy integration with existing Express.js applications